hihipy/ff-callsheet/README.md

 go test -race ./...
 ```

-Everything runs offline against fixtures, including the network paths. `docs/testing.md` covers how that works and how to regenerate the golden output file.
+Everything runs offline against fixtures, including the network paths. [docs/testing.md](docs/testing.md) covers how that works and how to regenerate the golden output file.

 ---

 ## License

 This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The full text is in [LICENSE.md](LICENSE.md).

 - **Attribution.** Credit the original work.
 - **NonCommercial.** No commercial use.